sleeds50/Getting-and-Cleaning-Data-Project/README.md

 ### Getting and Cleaning Data Course Project: A Peer-Graded Assignment

 This repository contains the relevant files for the completion of the Coursera "Getting and Cleaning Data" project, week 4.
-In preparing the data provided[^1] to tidy for later analysis; and in addition to this README.md, the following files are presented:
+In preparing the data provided[^] to tidy for later analysis; and in addition to this README.md, the following files are presented: